 Spring, Glenn and Jere Hutcheson.
 Musical Form and Analysis, Waveland Press, Long Grove, IL.
 2013 reissue.
+ISBN: 978-1-4786-0722-9 (Print edition preferred for analysis)

-ISBN: 978-1-4786-0722-9, PAPER EDITION, NOT DIGITAL Laptop or other device with the capacity to participate in audio/video remote meetings Smart phone or scanner to create an Acrobat file (pdf) Access to a printer Course content at https://hansenmedia.net/
+Laptop or other device with the capacity to participate in audio/video remote meetings

+Smart phone or scanner to create an Acrobat file (pdf); Access to a printer;

+Course content at https://hansenmedia.net/courses/formal-analysis/